plone/plone.restapi/docs/source/endpoints/navroot.md

 :language: http
 ```

-In a multilingual site, it will work similarly.
-This will be the request:
+In a multilingual site, it works the same.
+Use the request:

 ```{eval-rst}
 ..  http:example:: curl httpie python-requests